tukangcode/SREX/README.md

 # 🦖 SREX – Shopee Review Extractor

 A Tampermonkey userscript that automatically extracts Shopee Indonesia reviews (username, rating, date, and review text) into clean JSON format — supports auto-pagination, dark mode, and has a modern toggleable UI.
+THe extrat data then can be saved and upload to Any Ai to analysis the product review wheter review legit or fake and product good or bad and recomendation from AI

 📌 [🇮🇩 Langsung ke Panduan Bahasa Indonesia](#📘-panduan-dalam-bahasa-indonesia)